kasselTrankos/react-isomorphic/README.md

 Include [bootstrap-sass](https://github.com/twbs/bootstrap-sass), at the head of the server, after parser as css.

-Generate code by webpack for client and server.
-Becose that only can parse .scss into code.
+Generate code by [webpack](webpack.github.io) for client and server.
+Because that only can parse .scss into code.

 Implements Redux, as reducer data